CartoDB/documentation/app/content/carto3-workspace/maps/map-settings.md

 ### WIDGETS

-This guide describes how to add interactive widgets for viewing your map data in CARTO 3 Builder.
-Widgets are embedded with your visualization and do not modify your original data, they simply allow you to explore your map by selecting targeted filters of interest.
+This guide describes how to add interactive widgets to view your map data in CARTO 3 Builder.
+Widgets are embedded within your visualization and do not modify your original data, they simply allow you to explore your map by selecting targeted filters of interest.

 In the *Wiget* tab of Builder, you will see the list of your current widgets.
 If you haven’t created a widget yet, you will see the following page: